Stove Top Macaroni and Cheese Recipes

 I probably love Kraft Macaroni and Cheese a lot more than I should, especially in their small microwaveable single-serving containers.
 It's a quick snack and very handy if I'm on the way out the door and don't have time to make anything else.
 But when I do have the time, I really do enjoy a homemade stove top macaroni and cheese recipe, as opposed to the one that comes in the blue box.
 There is just something incredibly creamy and comforting about macaroni and cheese cooked stove-top style as opposed to baked mac and cheese, and it certainly takes a lot less time than the baked recipe as well!

-Since there are quite a few different ways to make stove top mac and cheese, I thought I would share some of my favorite recipes.
-But for my top fave, you'll need to check out another hub for Alton' Brown's Stovetop Mac & Cheese recipe.
+Since there are quite a few different ways to make stove top mac and cheese, I thought I would share some of my favorite recipes, starting with Alton' Brown's Stovetop Mac & Cheese recipe.
 This is the recipe that convinced me that I prefer stove top to baked, so be sure to check it out if you find the notion dubious.
 You will be convinced!
-Stovetop Mac & Cheese is just yummier!
-Especially when it is homemade.
+Stovetop Mac & Cheese is just yummier, especially when it is homemade.
+It has a creamier texture than baked macaroni and cheese and I think it also tastes a lot better reheated for lunch the next day because it retains a lot more moisture.

 Choosing and Adapting Recipes